Skip to Site Header Skip to Main Content Skip to Footer

 Estrogen

-Estrogen decline during perimenopause and menopause can disrupt body temperature regulation, causing hot flashes and night sweats
+Estrogen decline during perimenopause and menopause can disrupt body temperature regulation, causing hot flashes and night sweats.

 Progesterone